mendix/docs/content/en/docs/refguide/runtime/mendix-client/_index.md

 ### 2.1 Client Core

-This can be seen as the interpreter of the client.
+The Client Core can be seen as the interpreter of the client.
 It uses the client config and client state to decide how to process a request from the end-user.

 The client core controls the various processes which need to take place to service the request.
 These processes include data fetching and manipulation, client-side expressions, and navigation.